Travel to Edinburgh

-Scotland’s capital is a UNESCO World Heritage Site with an exciting mix history, outstanding architecture, festivals, food and fun.
+Scotland’s capital is a UNESCO World Heritage Site with an exciting mix of history, outstanding architecture, festivals, food and fun.

 Famed for its summer arts festivals, and colourful New Year celebrations, the city buzzes with excitement all year around.
 From the Old Town, with its medieval tenements and narrow wynds, to the planned elegance of the Georgian New Town, Edinburgh is one of the most beautiful and fascinating cities in the world.

 Travelling from Glasgow, you get a great view of Murrayfield Stadium, Scotland’s International rugby ground.
 Travelling from Aberdeen or Dundee, you cross the Forth Bridge, one of the world’s most iconic feats of engineering.
 And if you’ve come from London and the south, you can enjoy wonderful views of the east coast as you approach the city.
 Even better, you can take advantage of some brilliant offers when you arrive in Edinburgh, including 2 for 1 entry to some the city’s best attractions.

 - Aberdeen to Edinburgh – approx 2 hours 25 minutes

 - Dundee to Edinburgh – approx 1 hour 20 minutes

 - Glasgow to Edinburgh – approx 55 minutes